thunderheadone/one-sdk-android/README.md

 ``` java
 one.init(siteKey, touchpointURI, apiKey, sharedSecret, userId, OneModes.ADMIN_MODE, hostName);
 ```
+*Note:*
-*Note:* If you are running in Admin mode on Android 6.0+, you will need to enable the “draw over other apps” permission via your OS settings.
+- If you are running in Admin mode on Android 6.0+, you will need to enable the “draw over other apps” permission via your OS settings.
+- If you have added both User and Admin mode support under the same app build, please note that the app will need to be terminated and restarted when switching from one mode to the other.

 **You have now successfully integrated the codeless Thunderhead SDK for Android.**